BramvanVeenschoten1/qtt-implicit/README.md

 # qtt-implicit
 WIP.
-Implementation of qtt with metavariables and implicit arguments
+Implementation of the Calculus of Inductive Constructions + metavariables and implicit arguments + multiplicities (only Zero and Many)